If you have a problem with glue coming up between vinyl tiles when you lay them, I have a couple of solutions.

 Even if you do everything right, it’s still possible for glue to come up between the tiles anyway.
 I’ve even seen it happen without using extra adhesive.
 And prevention isn’t much good if it’s already happened to you anyway.
 So what then?

 When that happens, the best thing to do is let the glue dry for a day or two, then scrub away the glue with ammonia.
 Ammonia does a nice job of removing the glue.
 Spot clean it, rather than soaking the whole floor.
 You don’t want to disturb the adhesive under the tiles, after all.
 You can use a scouring pad if you need a little more cleaning power.
 Wear cleaning gloves when you work with ammonia.
+Ammonia will dry out the tiles if you use it routinely, but a one-time cleaning in spots to remove adhesive is fine.
+I’ve done it in a dozen houses with no ill effects.

 If the problem is confined just to a few tiles, I’ve had some luck removing the glue with a baby wipe.
 I wouldn’t want to scrub an entire kitchen floor with a baby wipe but it works fine for spot cleaning.